VivekGhevriya/JavaPractice/src/README.md

 <br>

 <li><b><i>GET and SET</i></b> are special kind of method which we can use to control the access of other programmer.</li>
-<li>Get will return the variable value while SET will not return any value it's allow to set the new value.</li>
+<li>Get will return the variable value while SET will allow to set the value.</li>